mdelatorre/RoadSignsMX/README.md

 | preset-path  | <PATH>/roadsignpresetMX.xml |
 | icon-path    | <PATH>/images/              |

+## Development stage

+> STAGE: Implementation & Coding :orange_circle:

+The preset curently is functional but still there are mexican road signs to be added.
+I encourage you to use it and tell me any errors or mistakes you find.

 ## Additional Information

-For more information please contact the developer [Manuel delaTorre] (https://www.openstreetmap.org/user/mdelatorre OpenStreet User Profile)
+For more information please contact the developer [Manuel delaTorre](https://www.openstreetmap.org/user/mdelatorre "Manuel OSM profile")